 People who have attended this event in previous years give it glowing reports and there are also lots of things to see which appeal to the slightly-less T Type committed.

-T Party at MG Car Club Donington Park race meeting
+T Party at MG Car Club British Sports Car Weekend at Donington Park

 T Register Autumn Tour to Surrey

-So please get in touch if you are interested or if you require any further information.
-We now feel confident to advertise the tour fully and ask that initially you email Annie Matthews who will then book your room; then you can complete the process by either completing a form as an Excel file on your computer or downloading the form as a paper version to print out and paying the Tour entry fee of £45.
+If you want to book, please likewise email Annie Matthews who will then book your room (there is no need to contact the hotel); then you can complete the process by either completing a form as an Excel file on your computer or downloading the form as a paper version to print out and paying the Tour entry fee of £45.

 Please note that the cutoff date for any bookings involving the hotel is 31 July 2018.